HISTORY

 THE ARTS CLUB FINDS A HOME

 Inspired by the Providence Art Club and the National Arts Club in Manhattan, Washington artists created their own club in April 1916 and secured the Monroe House as its home.
-With a focus on painting, sculpture, music, and drama, The Arts Club of Washington provided a contrast to Washington's more traditional clubs.
-As the first club in the nation's capital to admit both men and women and to have no membership covenants restricting membership on the basis of race, ethnicity, or religion.
+With a focus on painting, sculpture, music, and drama, The Arts Club of Washington provided a contrast to Washington's more traditional clubs as the first club in the nation's capital to admit both men and women and to have no membership covenants restricting membership on the basis of race, ethnicity, or religion.

 The primary organizers of the new club were Canadian artist and distinguished World War I Major Michel Jacobs, architect Luther Leisenring, and Washington artist Bertha Noyes.
 Acclaimed sculptor Henry K. Bush-Brown was the first president.
 His portrait, painted by his equally acclaimed wife Margaret White Leslie Bush-Brown, now hangs above one of the Club's first-floor fireplaces.